ImNotTwig/general_discord_bot/README.md

 Other dependencies:
   - ffmpeg
+  - Python (obviously, more specifically Python3.10 or later)

 You need a bot token to start up the bot, below will be the steps for getting one.